Harry-Reyes/data-structures-and-algorithms/README.md

 2. check_list() - An integer list then pass through validation.
 If each of the index values is less than the next, the script will return an error indicator: 'List not found' and exits the program.

-3. binary_search() - Implements the binary search algorithm and returns the index number and steps taken.
+3. binary_search() - Implements the binary search algorithm and returns the index number and the attempts made.

 ### Flow

 - **Starting Point:** getEntries()
 - **Next:** check_list()
 - **Ending Point:** binary_search()

+## Bubble Sort Algorithm

+### Functions

+1. getEntries() - User is requested to input a string list in a format of numbers separated by commas and the value converts into an integer list.

+2. sort() - Sorts the sequence in a bubble sort manner until ascending order is made, and prints the output.
+A variable is added for memory in order to swap indexes' values properly.

+### Flow

+- **Starting Point:** getEntries()
+- **Ending Point:** sort()